Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 You can use any rc car chasis of your choice that has 2 motors.
 A motor that can drive the back wheels, Forward or reverse.
-A second motor that turns the left wheels left or right.
+A second motor that turns the front wheels left or right.

 # How it works.